YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/04-marketplace/01-troubleshooting.md

 - More information about registration can be found in the [How to register YetiForce?](/administrator-guides/company/company-details/#how-to-register-yetiforce) manual.
 - In case of problems with registration you can find help in the [Problems with registration guide](/administrator-guides/company/problems-with-system-registration/).

-## Check if YetiForce CRM is up to date and fully patched.
+## Check if YetiForce is up to date and fully patched.

 Updates fix issues reported by the community and our employees that's why it's crucial to keep your system up to date.